Sunsets at Tegallalang rice terraces

 Morning dip at our hotel in Ubud, Sagitarrius Inn

 Afternoon break at our accommodation in Seminyak

 We decided to change 5,000 Php in NAIA airport and the rest of our pocket money in Bali.
 Getting a good rate in Bali is tricky.
-When we got to the airport, they do not sell Php at that time (bummer) so when we arrived in Ubud, we exchanged some money but the rate isn’t that good but we have no choice.
+They do not sell Php bills at the airport.

 TIP Have your money exchanged at Central Kuta Money Exchange as they offer really good rates!
 We found one around Ubud inside a convenience store.

 All in all, I was able to spend 19,000-20,000 including airfare, travel tax, and everything.
 Food and transportation to and from the airport are not included.
 If you skip the cooking class (which you shouldn’t miss) and the swing, you can save more.

 If that’s the case, the total would be= 16,000 – 17,000 Php all in.

 There you have it.
 I hope this was helpful enough to inspire you to save money and travel to Bali.
 More travel stories and guides in the coming days.